nestjs/docs.nestjs.com/content/recipes/async-local-storage.md

 #### Installation

-Apart from a peer dependency on the `@nestjs` libs, it only depends on the built-in Node.js API.
+Apart from a peer dependency on the `@nestjs` libs, it only uses the built-in Node.js API.
 Install it as any other package.

 ```bash
 npm i nestjs-cls